Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 What stays behind in the property?

 Usually, an offer includes all real estate as indicated on the property list.
 In addition, you can expect anything complicated to detach will remain, for example, hanging kitchen cupboards.
 A built-in dishwasher and built-in refrigerator can also be expected to stay behind.
 On the other hand, a free-standing fridge can sometimes be taken by sellers.
 To prevent unpleasant surprises, recording agreements is essential.
-This way, you can check them properly during the home inspection prior to the moment the buyers and sellers meet at the notary's office.
+This way, you can check them properly during the home inspection before the buyers and sellers meet at the notary's office.

 Trees and plants, as you now understand, remain in the garden.
 This is because they are immovable even when the wind is strong!